Driving the 8500-mile Lamborghini Diablo

 If you want to know how a Diablo feels, this is the one to try.
 It’s covered just 8500 miles in its 23-year life, and it’s never been out in the rain.
 It’s perfect, spotless, not much more than run in.
 We’re about to take it on the longest drive it’s had for years, so thank goodness the sun is shining and the roads are dry.

-Now he’s retired, and gradually selling off his cars.
-This one is going through Historics at Brooklands for its November 25 auction – a one-owner, fully-documented, low-mileage 1994 Diablo VT that’s likely to be one of the sale’s star attractions.
+Now he’s retired, and has been gradually selling off his cars.
+This one went through Historics at Brooklands – a one-owner, fully-documented, low-mileage 1994 Diablo VT that’s of course was one of the sale’s star attractions.

 That we’re able to drive it is quite a privilege.
 It’s only recently been recommissioned and put through an MoT (which it passed first time) by long-time classic car specialist John Tomlin, so it’s not taxed (hence the need for trade plates covering up the UK registration) and the most miles it’s done recently have been to the MoT station and back.
 But these Lamborghinis are surprisingly tough machines, and there’s nothing that will do it more good than a decent blast through the nearby lanes and onto the nearest stretch of relatively quiet dual carriageway.